What Is Abortion?

 ABORTION APPOINTMENT REQUIREMENTS

-You have scheduled a surgical procedure in our office.
+You have scheduled an abortion (medical or surgical) in our office.

-The following medical and legal requirements must be met in order to proceed:
+The following requirements must be met in order to proceed:

 - You should arrive 30 minutes early for pre-op processing.
 If you are coming from out of town, allow yourself plenty of drive time.
-Please use MapQuest to plan your route to our office.
+Please use Google Maps to plan your route to our office.
 Patients who are late are subject to rescheduling.

 - Bring proper PHOTO-ID for the patient; and, if a minor, their legal guardian’s photo ID is also required.
 A copy of a court-approved legal document proving the relationship is necessary if the last names are different.
 Clarify these details with our office in advance.
 A Notarized “authorization” DOES NOT meet the legal requirements necessary to prove a parental relationship.